BANCHORY LAWN TENNIS CLUB

 - to receive the reports of other members of the Management Committee

-- to ratify the membership fees for the next subscription year
+- to consider the membership fees for the next subscription year

 - to elect the members of the Management Committee